persian64/TRVDevelopment/README.md

   - Although it works fine or seems to work fine on iPad and similar devices.

 ### Vulnerabilities
-This application has not been tested and I have no interest in testing it but from what I can read in source code, these vulnerabilities are to be found:
+This application has not been tested and I am not planning to test it but from what I can read in source code, these vulnerabilities are to be found:
 - Stored XSS in blog
-- RCE in thumbnail file upload for blog
+- Remote command execution in thumbnail file upload for blog
 - Service side template injection
+- Insecure direct object reference

+These vulnerabilities should be present because I haven't add anything to prevent them yet, you should take the code to practice:
--
+- how flask works
+- study the features listed above
+- find these vulnerabilities and may be fix them

+## How to use this application?
+####